-The strings will have a deflection after erection concealed within the rail.
+The strings will have an erection deflection concealed within the rail.
 When the span is 25...50 m the string will have the relative deflection 1/1600...1/800 and the absolute deflection 1.6...6.3 cm in respect to the span.
 This deflection is easily accommodated within a specially designed rail 20...25 cm high.

 In any case, the above deflections appear after erection without affecting the smoothness of rail heads which are very rectilinear when unloaded.
 The route curvilinearity in the vertical plane appears under a moving load, it is induced by winds and moving vehicles in the vertical plane.
-The maximum static deflection produced by a vehicle (2,500 kgf) braked in the span centre is will be within 1/800 for the rail and 1/2400 for the span supported by the cable.
-Dynamic deflection at speeds over 200 km/h will be significantly less than those indicated above (within 1/10,000...1/2,000, or within 5...15 mm in absolute figures).
+The maximum static deflection produced by a vehicle (2500 kgf) braked in the span centre is will be within 1/800 for the rail and 1/2400 for the span supported by the cable.
+Dynamic deflection at speeds over 200 km/h will be significantly less than those indicated above (within 1/10000...1/2000, or within 5...15 mm in absolute figures).
 These figures prove that the STS is more rigid (in respect to the rolling stock) than railways, bridges and highway loops which have a greater estimated deflection under nominal loads.

 The structural features of the route structure and the modes of movement of the vehicles have been investigated and defined in order to eliminate resonance phenomena in the rail-string.

-Moreover, oscillations will appear and remain behind a moving vehicle, they will attenuate within 0.1...0.5 s, next vehicles will run along undeflected, perfectly smooth rails.
+Moreover, oscillations will appear and remain behind a moving vehicle, they will attenuate within 0.1...0.5 s, next vehicles will run along straight-tensioned, perfectly smooth rails.

 Variations of temperature-induced deformations of rail-strings are compensated by temperature strains, hence, variations of the span relative deflection will insignificantly affect the rail-string smoothness when the span between supports remains unchanged.
-The string will not have any deformation seams along its stretch, in response to temperature variations it will behave like a telephone wire or power transmission lines which are also suspended with deflection between supports without joints for several kilometres, like the strings in the rail.
-Temperature variations from -50°C (winter) to +50°C (summer) will cause relative deflection variations within 1/10,000 basically without any effect upon the route smoothness.
+The string will not have any deformation seams along its stretch, in response to temperature variations it will behave like a telephone wire or power transmission lines which are also suspended with deflection between supports without joints for several kilometres, likes strings in the rail.
+Temperature variations from -50°C (winter) to +50°C (summer) will cause relative deflection variations within 1/10000 basically without any effect upon the route smoothness.

 Elongation strains in the string will add approximately 500 kgf/cm in the summer and deduct the same 500 kgf/cm in the winter.
-A smaller temperature difference will produce a milder strain deformation of the rail-string.
+A smaller temperature difference prevailing in the Taiwan mountains will produce milder strain deformation of the rail-string.

-Taking into account a highly streamlined design of the STS and the vehicles, the relative deflection of the STS route structure under the influence of lateral winds blowing with the speed 100 km/h will amount to 1/10,000...1/5,000 without affecting the transport line's performance.
+Taking into account a highly streamlined design of the STS and the vehicles the relative deflection of the route structure under the effect of lateral winds blowing with the speed 100 km/h will amount to 1/10000...1/5000 without affecting the transport line's performance.

-The route's smoothness will not be affected by the ice appearing on the STS structural elements, for example: at winter or in mountains.
-Yet, considering small cross section, stream lining, high- and low-amplitude oscillations and other factors inhibiting icing, the latter can be fully eliminated.
-For example, special modules equipped with gas turbine engines to melt ice film with a hot air stream can be sent regularly along the route during the most risky winter periods.
+The route smoothness will not be affected by the ice appearing on the STS structural elements in mountains.
+Yet, considering its small cross section, stream lining, high- and low-amplitude oscillations and other factors inhibiting icing the later can be fully eliminated.
+For example, special modules equipped with gas turbine engines to melt the ice film with a hot air stream can be sent regularly along the route during the most risky winter periods.